SweetLovingLies/iwishyouroses/neocities/to-doPhone.md

   * Take a selfie that will appear in the gallery!

     \
-* Your Tome <---------- Easy?
-  * Notes taking app
-  * Maybe also for journalling?
-  * Write love letters that could appear in the Yandere shrine!

-    \
-* DreamCast (? name ?) <------- Easy?
-  * Links to Podcasts
-  * Maybe add my own later if I do it lol

-    \
-* SHIRANAI <----------- VERY HARD
+* SHIRANAI <----------- VERY HARD (Probably a very long process)
-  * Notes about different things you can do on the main site as well as this one! - Come up with a predefined set of tooltips.
+  * Notes about different things you can do on the main site (Planet Pearlia) as well as this one!
+    * Come up with a predefined set of tooltips.
+    * Going to need some kind of choice validation.
+    * How to make SHIRANAI more lifelike?
   * Maybe some search results too for a more Search Engine / Virtual Assistant like feel
   * Change Icon Color
     * AKA come up with a color scheme lol